 What we do:

-On a regular basis, we meet up to sow tiny seeds, sift earthly compost, enjoy homemade herbal tea, snack and bring back some produce back home.
+On a regular basis, we meet up to sow tiny seeds, sift earthly compost, enjoy homemade herbal tea, snacks and bring some produce back home.
 We don't always succeed in growing things, but sometimes it's more about the experience than anything else.

 Here is a link to our introduction video: https://vimeo.com/454169514